jarusll/the-logs/index.md

 Tried out some easy leetcode problems and I really need to catchup.
 I solved with python because it was the quickest to setup with tdd.
 I'll move on to cpp.

+Spent some time looking into autotools.
+I wrote an emacs babel function for evaluating python functions in org-mode.

+Good day, Grind starts tomorrow.

 # 2022-04-23

 The amount of boilerplate in java is bonkers.
 I am ditching it.
 I'll use smalltalk.